bougie/pycms/README.md

 ```
 title: title of the post
+parser: mdown / plain / html

 the content of the post
 ```

-The blank line is not a typo.
-This line is mandatory !
+**The blank line is not a typo.
+This line is mandatory !**
+The header line **parser** is not required if you set PARSER configuration variable.
+But you con use a different parser for only one post, and in this case, you have to set this header.